atroxaper/p6-LogP6/README.md

 # CONFIGURATION

-For working with `LogP6` system a user have to `use LogP6;` module.
-Without any tags it provides sub for only retrieving a logger. `:configure` tag provides factory methods for configuring loggers from the code.
+For working with `LogP6` library you need to `use LogP6;` module.
+Without any tags it provides only `get-logger($trait)` sub for retrieving a logger.
+`:configure` tag provides factory subroutines for configuring loggers from the code.
 Another option to configure logger is using configuration file.

 ## Logger retrieve

-For retrieve a logger user have to use `LogP6` module and call `get-logger` sub with logger trait he need.
+For retrieve a logger you need to use `LogP6` module and call `get-logger($trait)` sub with logger trait you need.
 Example:

 ```perl6
 use LogP6;